maglau/De-novo-metatranscriptomic-analysis-workflow/README.md

 ------

 Shell Scripts (minor editing is needed.
-Shell scripts can be run independently of slurm if sample is small and a supercomputer is not needed):
+Shell scripts can be run independently of slurm scripts if sample is small and a supercomputer is not needed):

 - step1_cRNA.sh: Compares the user-provided RNA sequence reads against four SILVA databses (transfer RNA (tRNA), 5S ribosomal RNA (rRNA), small subunit rRNA, and large subunit rRNA) through USEARCH (R.C.
 Edgar.
 2010), then separates cRNA and ncRNA reads and dumps the contents into two .fasta files. ******MUST BE EDITED*****: add .fasta file containing all sequence reads.
 If the user desires, each line can be separated into individual slurm scripts made to run in parallel in the interest of speeding up the process.